top of page

 Photo Credit: Thomas Earnshaw

 Reuben is a 19-year-old student and renter living in Success.
-He is standing for election to represent East Ward in the upcoming local government elections.
+He is standing for election to represent Cockburn East Ward in the upcoming local government elections.

 He has dedicated his life to community volunteering and organising, driven by his core belief that every person should have a say in the decisions that affect them.
 As a student leader at Fremantle College, he was a core organiser in the successful relaunch of the Breakfast Club program, expanding it to feed over 100 students every day.
 An Australian Defence Force Long Tan Youth Leadership Award recipient, he has a proven record of grassroots organising with movements like School Strike for Climate and has also helped to establish Voices for Fremantle.